-Your degree course in Genetics with a Year in Industry is delivered in four stages, each of which, apart from the year in industry, comprises one year of full-time study, during which you must follow modules to the value of 120 national credits.
+Your degree course in Genetics is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
 The curriculum is based around a core set of mandatory modules and there is a strong foundation in Stages one and two, which covers the requirements of the benchmarking statements in molecular aspects of the biosciences.

 Stage one comprises a fixed selection of mandatory modules (totalling 90 credits) and seeks to provide the necessary grounding for the study of the subject at degree level, with appropriate Chemistry and Biochemistry subjects in addition to an introduction to Genetics, Animal Physiology and Cell Biology.
 You also select 30 credits from a set of optional modules which provide the option to include Human Physiology, Protein Biochemistry and Enzymology, or a module on the Green Planet: Plants and Our Future, depending on individual interests.
 Stage one includes a strong element of laboratory training, with practical work in all modules, as well as providing support with the skills necessary for the study of biological sciences.
-In Stage two you take 5 mandatory modules to the value of 75 credits and choose the remaining credits from a list of options.
-One mandatory module is on Professional Skills and Employability, a module designed to help prepare you for the Year in Industry as well as for post-graduate employment.
-The other mandatory modules build on the foundations laid in stage one and provide a basis for the study of the research led specialist modules in stage four.
-Again, the modules all include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in stage four.
+In Stage two you take 5 mandatory modules to the value of 75 credits and choose the remaining 45 credits from a list of options.
+One mandatory module is on Professional Skills and Employability, a module designed to help prepare you for stage 3 as well as for post-graduate employment.
+The other mandatory modules build on the foundations laid in stage one and provide a basis for the study of the research led specialist modules in the stage three.
+Again, the modules all include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in stage three.
 The optional modules allow you to either concentrate on genetics or to diversify into other areas depending on your interests.
-In Stage three you spend a year in a relevant placement setting, to gain valuable experience in the workplace.
-The assessment from this placement counts as 30 credits which for the purposes of award classification is counted in the final stage.
-In Stage four you take 2 mandatory modules to the value of 30 credits, and choose 4 other modules from a list of options.
-The project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.
-The mandatory and optional modules available all have a strong molecular basis, but include topics as diverse as the Applications of Genetic Engineering, Circadian Biology, Biotechnology, and Molecular and Medical Microbiology.
-You also complete an individual research project, which provides training in a specialised research area and also in generic skills such as independent working, literature searching, report writing, use of word processing, graphics and statistics.
-The project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.
+In Stage three you take 2 mandatory modules to the value of 30 credits and choose 4 other modules from a list of options.
+The mandatory and optional modules available all have a strong molecular basis but include topics as diverse as the Applications of Genetic Engineering, Circadian Biology, Biotechnology, and Molecular and Medical Microbiology.
+You also complete an individual research project, worth 30 credits, which provides training in a specialised research area and in generic skills such as independent working, literature searching, rep

 The course emphasises the importance of genetics in the study of biology and biochemistry.
 It includes training in a range of practical techniques and skills relevant to research work in molecular bioscience.
 The system is also flexible and allows you to transfer to other degree streams within the Department up to the start of the second term, or indeed to other Molecular Bioscience degrees up to the start of stage two.
-You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments during stage two/four.
+You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments during stage two/three.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.